nanobox-io/nanobox-engine-python/doc/advanced-python-config.md

 ---

 ##### `gunicorn_spew`
 Install a trace function that spews every line executed by the server.
-More details are available in the [Official Gunicorn Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#spew).
+More details are available in the [Official Gunicorn `spew` Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#spew).
 ```yaml
 build:
   gunicorn_spew: False